encode/django-rest-framework/docs/api-guide/filtering.md

     http://example.com/api/products?category=clothing&max_price=10.00

-For more details on using filter sets see the [django-filter documentation][django-filter-docs].

 You can also span relationships using `django-filter`, let's assume that each product has foreign key to `Manufacturer` model, so we create filter that filters using `Manufacturer` name.
 For example: